-2.2.2 Accessibility to Site
+2.2.3 Accessibility to Site

-The EPL is accessible via the B1 road and the C24 connecting to the dirt road (track road) leading to the EPL area (refer to Figure 1).
-Project-related vehicles will use existing roads to access the EPL.
-It is also anticipated that, if necessary, new tracks to the different targeted exploration sites within the EPL will be created.
+The EPL is accessible via the M124, heading to M128 Sesfonten and D3705, Kunene Region.
 The Proponent may need to do some upgrading on the site access roads to ensure that it is fit to accommodate project-related vehicles, such as heavy trucks.

-2.2.3 Material and Equipment
+2.2.4 Material and Equipment

-The requirements of the exploration program in terms of vehicles (4X4), a truck, water tanks and equipment such as, drill rigs and drilling machines, and a power generator.
+The requirements of the exploration program in terms of vehicles and equipment include (4X4) vehicles, a truck, water tanks, drill rigs and drilling machines, and a power generator.
 Equipment and vehicles will be stored at a designated area near the accommodation site or a storage site established within the EPL area.

-2.2.4 Services and Infrastructure
+2.2.5 Services and Infrastructure

-- Water: Water for the exploration operations on the EPL will be obtained from the nearest existing boreholes, or the Proponent will drill boreholes within the EPL, upon obtaining necessary permits and signed agreements with the landowners or traditional authorities in the area.
-The estimated monthly water consumptions are 2500 liters.
-This includes water for drinking, sanitation, cooking, dust control (if necessary), drilling, as well as washing of equipment. - Power supply: Power required during the operation phase will be provided by diesel generators.
-About 200 liters of diesel will be used per day. - Fuel (diesel for generators and other equipment): The fuel (diesel) required for exploration equipment will be stored in a tank mounted on a mobile trailer, and drip trays will be readily available on this trailer and monitored to ensure that accidental fuel spills are cleaned up as soon as they have been detected/observed.
+- Water: Water for the exploration operations on the EPL will be obtained from the nearest existing boreholes, or the proponent will drill boreholes within the EPL, upon obtaining necessary permits and signed agreements with the landowners in the area.
+The estimated monthly water consumptions is 3000 liters.
+This includes water for drinking, sanitation, cooking, dust control (if necessary), as well as washing of equipment. - Power supply: Power required during the operation phase will be provided by diesel generators.
+About 200 liters of diesel will be used per month. - Fuel (diesel for generators and other equipment): The fuel (diesel) required for exploration equipment will be stored in a tank mounted on a mobile trailer, and drip trays will be readily available on this trailer and monitored to ensure that accidental fuel spills are cleaned up as soon as they have been detected/observed.
 Fuel may also be stored in a bunded diesel bowser on site, and in jerry cans placed on plastic sheeting to avoid unnecessary contamination of soils.

-2.2.5 Waste Management
+2.2.6 Waste Management